CambellX/CTF-Writeups/BKCTF2026/TinySQL/TinySQL.md

 To view the flag, all we have to do is log in as any user.

+Taking a look at the challenge, we are met with a simple blog-like website with login functionality.
+Our goal is to somehow bypass that login screen.

+## Solve

 While the token_hex(3) is definitely brute-forcable, the challenge explicitly states that we cannot do so.
 Thus we will have to look for alternate ways to get into an account.